PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-Again, the main difference with the active free and state versions is the usage of a different injection by `import`.
+Again, an important difference with other examples is the usage of a different injection by `import`.

 `@main def parallelFibonacci` uses injection by `import` of `reactive` `given` implementations.

-See [reactiveProgram](https://psbp-library.github.io#reactiveprogram), [reactiveParallel](https://psbp-library.github.io#reactiveParallel) and [reactiveMaterialization](https://psbp-library.github.io#reactivematerialization) for more details.
+See [reactiveProgram](https://psbp-library.github.io#reactiveprogram), [reactiveParallel](https://psbp-library.github.io#reactiveparallel) and [reactiveMaterialization](https://psbp-library.github.io#reactivematerialization) for more details.

 # Library development